codeconsortium/CCDNUserSecurityBundle/README.md

 ## Description:

-Use this bundle to redirect users upon login/logout success to the last page they were on and mitigate brute force dictionary attacks on your sites login.
+Use this bundle to mitigate brute force dictionary attacks on your sites.
+Excessive failed logins will force users to recover their account, additional attempts to circumvent that will block the user from specified webpages by returning an HTTP 500 response on all specified routes.

+### You can use this bundle with any User Bundle you like.

+> This bundle does *NOT*  provide user registration/login/logout etc features.
+This bundle is for brute force dictionary attack mitigation only.
+Use this bundle in conjunction with your preferred user bundle.

 ## Features.

 SecurityBundle Provides the following features:

-1. Redirect user to last page they were on upon successful login.
-2. Redirect user to last page they were on upon successful logout.
-3. Prevent brute force attacks being carried out by limiting number of login attempts:
+1. Prevent brute force attacks being carried out by limiting number of login attempts:
 	1. When first limit is reached, redirect to an account recovery page.
 	2. When secondary limit is reached, return an HTTP 500 status to block login pages etc.
-4. All limits are configurable.
+3. All limits are configurable.
-5. Routes to block are configurable.
+4. Routes to block are configurable.
-6. Route for account recovery page is configurable.
+5. Route for account recovery page is configurable.
+6. Decoupled from UserBundle specifics.
+You can use this with any user bundle you like.
+6. Redirect user to last page they were on upon successful login.
+7. Redirect user to last page they were on upon successful logout.

 ## Documentation.